 parent; family interactions; interpersonal support; cultural and environmental variables; relevant challenges; and functioning and aptitudes for all examined parties.
-Factors concerning children may include their developmental, educational, physical, social, recreational, cultural, and psychological needs, as well as the child's wishes.
+Factors concerning children may needs, as well as the child's wishes.
 Psychologists are aware that considerations of the children's wishes